 The use of graphs and charts to analyze market behavior and anticipate future price movements in the technical analysis of futures markets.
 Charting is used to plot price movements, volume, open interest, or other statistical indicators of price movement.
 See Technical Analysis.

 Determining which cash debt instrument is most profitable to deliver against a futures contract.

 Trading halts and price limits on equities and derivatives markets to provide a cooling-off period during large, intraday market declines set at 7%, 13%, and 20% of the closing price for the previous day.

 The process by which a clearinghouse maintains records of all trades and settles margin flow on a daily mark-to-market basis for its clearing members.

 Bank wire transfers and cashier’s checks drawn on U.S. banks represent cleared funds.

-Financial safeguards that ensure clearing members (usually companies or corporations) perform on their customers’ open futures and options contracts.
-Clearing margins are distinct from customer margins that individual buyers and sellers of futures and options contracts are required to deposit with brokers.
+Clearing margins are financial safeguards that ensure clearing members (usually companies or corporations) perform on their customers’ open futures and options contracts.
+Clearing margins are distinct customer margins that individual buyers and sellers of futures and options contracts are required to deposit with brokers.
 What it boils down to, clearing margins are liquid funds that brokerages and othering clearing firms must have instant access to in order to guarantee the completion of transactions with customers.
 They must have enough money to be able to pay out all open positions on accounts, should the client decide to sell their position.

 A member of an exchange clearinghouse, responsible for the financial commitments of its customers.
 All trades of a non-clearing member must be registered and eventually settled through a clearing member.

 An agency or separate corporation of a futures exchange that settles trading accounts, collects and maintains margin monies, regulates delivery and reports trade data.
 Clearinghouses act as third parties to all futures and options contractsâ€”acting as a buyer to every clearing member seller and a seller to every clearing member buyer.